morrislab/orchard/README.md

 example_npz_fn = "/path/to/example1.orchard.npz"
 archive = Archive(example_npz_fn)
 parents = archive.get("struct") # get parents list from archive
+newick = archive.get("newick") # get list of newick strings from archive
 ```

 The archive output by Orchard contains `numpy` data types stored under specific keys values.
-The values for the keys `struct`, `count`, `phi`, `llh`, `prob` should be sorted lists of the same length, and they are sorted such that the same index in each of the lists corresponds to the data for a specific tree.
+The values for the keys `struct`, `count`, `phi`, `llh`, `prob`, `newick` should be sorted lists of the same length, and they are sorted such that the same index in each of the lists corresponds to the data for a specific tree.
 The lists are sorted in descending order according to the log-likelihood of the tree, i.e., the data at index 0 corresponds to the data for the tree with the lowest log-likelihood (the best tree).
 Here, we describe the key/value pairs contained within the archive output by Orchard:

 * `struct`: a list of `parents` vectors sorted by the likelihood of their corresponding mutation frequency matrix under a binomial likelihood model.